royalfork/royalfork.github.io/_drafts/ecc.md

 Some intersting things arise from this arrangement:

 * If the private key is very large, it's easy to compute the public key using the divide and conquer method, but very difficult for an attacker to brute force.
 * Unlike the public key, the private key is just a number.
-We're able to perform "normal" math operations on it to build out or digital signature system (we can easily divide, easily multiply, etc.)
+We're able to perform "normal" math operations on it to build out the digital signature system (we can easily divide, multiply, etc.)
 * The public key, an elliptic curve point, is restricted to the addition and doubling operations that we've discussed (there is no division of points)

 We now have a system fairly similiar to the elementary school classroom scenario above.